oybcst/project-template-r/README.md

 Choose the Repository name
 - Choose something that indicates the *type* of project, e.g., hydro, climate, fisheries, etc.

-Modify the README
+## Modify the contents

+README, scripts, and plain text files can be edited directly from GitHub by clicking the pencil icon, then click the green `Commit changes` button at the bottom of the page.

+First:
-- Change the **README.md**.
+- Go to **README.md**.
 Click the pencil, and edit it directly to describe your project.
 - Change the address for the Binder button...remember, the button is pointing at the *template*.
 See below.
 - [For Reference: GitHub markdown syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)